Russia's Lavrov heckled as Syria talks in Sochi crumble

 Airport protest

-Other Syrian opposition members based in Turkey staged a protest, refusing to leave Sochi airport on arrival when they saw pictures of the Syrian flag.
+Other Syrian opposition members based in Turkey staged a protest, refusing to leave the Sochi airport on arrival when they saw pictures of the Syrian flag.
 The members delegated Turkey to represent them in the negotiations.

 "The opposition delegation representatives came to Sochi from Ankara to push the peace process and to reach a serious political transition that turns Syria to a democracy and ensures that Syrians have their freedom and dignity in a peaceful environment throughout the country," Ahmad Touma, leader of the delegation, told reporters at the airport.

-"But we were surprised that none of the promises made have been fulfilled.
+"But we were surprised that none of the promises made has been fulfilled.
 The barbaric shelling of civilians has not stopped.
 The regime flags were not removed from the conference banner and logo.

 "We stayed at the airport refusing to enter under the regime flags and banners and due to the lack of diplomatic decency from the host country.
 This is why we have decided not to participate in the Sochi conference and are boycotting it and will be returning to Ankara."